Putting Ulcerative Colitis Into Remission

 When I devised this anti-inflammatory lifestyle to put my inflammatory conditions into remission, I knew that it had to be exciting, and the foods had to be delicious and varied.
 It could not be in any way boring, restrictive, or bland.
 That is not how I would ever want to live.

 Food is life!
 It is beautiful.
-We need it, and we need nutrition for vitality to enjoy our lives.
+We need it and nutrition for vitality to enjoy our lives.

 No compromises!

-So, there are now 270+ comfort foods for ulcerative colitis and all inflammatory conditions on this platform.
+So, this platform has 300+ comfort foods for ulcerative colitis and all inflammatory conditions.
 Sweets, savories, snacks, breakfasts, lunches, dinners…

 Life is to be enjoyed.
 It is not about perfection.
 That is unattainable and unsustainable.
 It is about damage limitation.